thefinalcutbg/DinoDent/INSTALL.md

 ### OpenSsl

-Provide Openssl for your system.
-OpenSsl is a dependency of XmlSec and Libp11.
+Provide OpenSsl for your system.
+OpenSsl is a dependency of libp11.
 The project has been tested with OpenSsl 1.1.1 distributed by the Qt Maintaince tool.

-### LibXml2
+### libXml2

-This library is a dependency of XmlSec and it is required for the canonnicalization of the xml file during the signing.
+This library is required for the canonnicalization of the xml file during the signing.
 Download the latest release from [https://github.com/GNOME/libxml2/](https://github.com/GNOME/libxml2/)
 It is strongly advisable to build it without libxslt and iconv to reduce dependency hell.
 If you are on Windows, start configure.js from the win32 folder with cscript from the console and set the parameters and the desired directories using this command:
 ```
 cscript configure.js iconv=no xslt=no include=c:\YourIncludeDir lib=c:\YourBinariesDir